Section 25 Notice and Pub Agreements

 Form 2 – the landlord terminates the lease and signifies their opposition to any renewal, and must state which grounds they are relying on.

 When must a notice be served?

-The notice is ineffective unless it is given at least six months, (and not more than 12 months), before the termination date specified.
-The notice cannot use a termination date earlier than the one on which the lease would naturally have come to an end, or could have been brought to an end by notice to quit were it not for the provisions of the 1954 Act.
+The notice is ineffective unless it is given at least six months, (and not more than 12 months) before the termination date specified.
+The notice cannot use a termination date earlier than the one on which the lease would naturally have ended, or could have been brought to an end by notice to quit were it not for the provisions of the 1954 Act.